 What about using outcomes-based incentives?

-This is because incentives should motivate and inspire people to keep coming back to work on their well-being.
-It’s much more motivating to commit to a task—like participating in a company-wide wellness challenge—than it is to focus on a specific metric they need to hit in order to receive a reward.
+This is because incentives should motivate and inspire people to keep returning to work on their well-being.
+It’s much more motivating to commit to a task—like participating in a company-wide wellness challenge—than focusing on a specific metric they need to hit to receive a reward.

-If you’ve had an incentive strategy for a while, what can you do to keep it fresh?
+If you’ve had a wellness incentive strategy for a while, what can you do to keep it fresh?